indecisiveuser/indecisiveuser.github.io/_posts/2019-12-25-Final-Project-Daily-Log.md

 <img src="/images/jan8.png" width="800"/><br><br>

-If I can pass a shuffle parameter into this function, it can be passed into the Kfold/StratifiedKfold cross validator, _which both already have a shuffle method_.
+If I can pass a shuffle parameter into this function, it can be passed into the Kfold/StratifiedKfold cross validator, _which both already have shuffle methods_.
 However, I'm a bit confused regarding the old vs new style cv objects.
 What is the difference?

 Tomorrow, I'm planning to start coding :)